Macdonald polynomials and chromatic quasisymmetric functions: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Per Alexandersson, Emily Sergel Leven, Greta Panova, and George Wang for many helpful discussions and suggestions.
-The authors are also indebted to Erik Carlsson and Anton Mellit, since equation (11) in \cite{carlsson-mellit} was the inspiration for this project.
+The authors are also indebted to Erik Carlsson and Anton Mellit, since equation (11) in \cite{carlsson-mellit} inspired this entire project.